isisbusapps/org-label-manager/README.md

 This application relies on a config file like the following.
 All of the fields are mandatory.
 The config file must be in the directory that you're currently in.

+A maximum of 100 repositories are currently returned by the request.

 #### `config.json`
 ```json
 {